arepb/tuebor/howto.md

 **2. Make another one next year.**

 <br/>
-Ready to tell the world you've made the Tuebor pledge?
+Ready to tell the world you're taking the Tuebor pledge?
 [Follow these instructions](howto/makepublic.html).